 Aim to return next summer

-Make this your last summer job search by impressing your employer so much they'll want you to come back next summer.
+Especially when it comes to summer jobs for teens or college students: make this your last summer job search by impressing your employer so much they'll want you to come back next summer.

 When the summer ends, ask about returning and try to get a date during the year when you can followup for confirmation.
 But only if you actually liked working there…